 Check a Selection of Your Content

 You can also check a selection of your content.
-Check selection is available for Acrolinx for oXygen and Acrolinx for Office - Windows.
+Check selection is available for Acrolinx for oXygen, Acrolinx for Office - Windows, and Acrolinx for Google Docs.
 Acrolinx will still check all your content, which might take longer than you expect if you’re just checking a selection.
 However, the Sidebar will only show you the results for your selection.
 You’ll also get an issue count for your selection.

 |Choose Check or Check Selection from the dropdown.|